Silkworm Eggs & Hatchlings

 A clean fine tipped paintbrush can be used to lift and move the 1st instar silkworms onto the leaves if necessary,

-toothpicks also work well.
-We sell specialized tweezers for lifting silkworms.
+toothpicks also work well or purchase specialized tweezers for lifting silkworms from our store.

 Use immature mulberry leaf or chow exclusively until the Silkworms have shed their first furry baby skin and are